gridsome/gridsome.org/docs/README.md

 1. `gridsome create my-gridsome-site` to create a new project </li>
 2. `cd my-gridsome-site` to open folder
+3. `yarn install` or `npm install` to install project dependencies
-3. `gridsome develop` to start local dev server at `http://localhost:8080`
+4. `gridsome develop` to start local dev server at `http://localhost:8080`
-4. Happy coding 🎉🙌
+5. Happy coding 🎉🙌

 ### 3. Next steps